 A little later, we have a crossroads.
 To our right up the Sendero Local SL CU 10 up to the old part of the city.
 In turn coincides with the GR 66 Long Distance Path.
 On the descent of the river to have built a staircase, which help a lot to bridge the gap.
-We are on a good path, we come a little on the edge of the river Júcar.
+We are on a good path, we get a little closer to the bank of the river Júcar.

 We arrived at the waterfall area of Grajas, where we see a kayaking school.
 We crossed a small bridge to the other side.
 At the other side we expect Cascades Grajas.

 We walk a little way down the pedestrian walkway, until we find the turnoff to the Ermita de San Julian Tranquilo.
 We cross the road by a zebra crossing and began to climb the small ledge that separates us from it.
 Along the way we find two viewpoints beautiful.
 The first San Mesles and a little above that of San Julián.

 We passed spectacular viewpoints.
 We see the bottom of the valley the place where we started this beautiful walk.
 Now it go down slowly until you reach the point where we start the route.